 For more on using internal condoms, check out this article on Female Condoms by Avert.org.
 The biggest drawback is that they can sometimes be hard to find.
 Your physician can prescribe them to you, you can sometimes get them in sex stores or from your health department, or you can order them directly from FC2, the company who makes them.
 FC2 has provided some excellent information on how to get these condoms in your hands.

-4. Disposable Gloves
+4. Disposable Gloves for safe sex

 Disposable gloves are an often overlooked but excellent and versatile safer sex barrier.
 They come in several sizes and are widely available – in fact, I bought some in the first aid section at my grocery store today.
 You can buy disposable gloves made latex, vinyl, or nitrile – and as we’ve already discussed, variety is important for folks with allergy and skin sensitivity and depending on what type of lube you prefer to use.
 Different materials also have different textures, so consider experimenting to see which feelings you like best for which activities.
 Gloves are excellent for mess free hand jobs, masturbation, and other finger sex.
 Additionally, they also add some protection against the spread of bacterial infections and some STIs.